 Admissions Matters: Common Questions

 We parents are always full of questions about boarding schools.
 We are aware of residential schools, but we are not familiar with how they operate.
-We also want to find out how to apply to boarding school and whether we are eligible for financial aid.
-Here then are my thoughts about some of the more common questions I receive.
+We also want to learn how to apply to boarding school and whether we are eligible for financial aid.

 Should I read my child's admissions essay?

 Like a good attorney would answer, "It depends."
 I am a firm believer in not writing your child's admissions essay.
 Reading it is another matter.
 By the way, the admissions essay is the exercise that appears as part of the application.
-Typically you will see an instruction requiring the candidate to write answers in her hand.
+Typically, you will see instructions requiring the candidate to write answers in her hand.
 The essay must also be her original work.
-Madeira's essay form gives you a good idea of what is required.

 Should I buy SSAT/ISEE practice test materials for my child?

 Schedule practice tests under simulated test conditions.
-In other words, have her take a timed test in a quiet area of your home with no distractions.
+In other words, have her take a timed test in a quiet area of your home without distractions.
 Don't allow her access to her cellphone or tablet.
 Turn off the television.
 I recommend that she take at least two practice tests under simulated test conditions.
-If she does that, when the actual test day arrives, she will relax and do a good job.
+If she does that, when the test day arrives, she will relax and do a good job.

 Do I have to visit schools?

 Absolutely.
 Unequivocally.
 Yes, you must visit the schools on your shortlist.
 Why?
-That's because the videos and websites which the schools produce do not tell the whole story.
+That's because the videos and websites that the schools produce do not tell the whole story.
 They are excellent marketing materials that put the best possible spin on their message.
 However, you are a parent.
 You need to see for yourself the campus and the staff to whom you will be entrusting your precious child for several years.

-The key to finding the right school is finding the school which is the best fit for your needs and requirements.
+The key to finding the right school is finding the school that is the best fit for your needs and requirements.
 Doing your research and due diligence is part of the process.
 Visiting the schools on your shortlist will confirm or raise questions about your findings.
 If possible, explore the campus when school is in session.
 Try to arrange an overnight for your daughter.

 Following the visit, each of you needs to make notes and then compare your notes.
-After you have visited the three or four schools on your shortlist, then have an in-depth discussion about the pros and cons of each school.
+After you have visited the three or four schools on your shortlist, have an in-depth discussion about the pros and cons of each school.

 Can I find a school at the last minute?